Learning to Detect Every Thing in an Open World: Related Work

 Wang \etal~\cite{wang2021unidentified} recently published the first benchmark dataset for open-set instance segmentation, which includes various categories from YouTube videos.
 However, from a methodological perspective, open-world object detection and segmentation remain understudied despite the importance of the task.
 Hu \etal and Kuo \etal~\cite{hu2018learning,kuo2019shapemask} proposed approaches for predicting masks of various objects, but they require bounding boxes from classes of interest.
 Jaiswal \etal~\cite{jaiswal2021class} trained a detector in an adversarial manner to learn class-invariant objectness.
 Joseph \etal~\cite{joseph2021towards} proposed a semi-supervised learning approach for open-world detection, which regards regions that are far from ground truth boxes but have a high objectness score as hidden foreground objects.
 Kim~\etal\cite{kim2021learning} employed localization quality estimation with the claim that the estimation strategy is more generalizable in open-world instance segmentation.
+Note that this is a concurrent work.

-The core of the open-world detection problem, as pointed out by Kim~\etal\cite{kim2021learning}, lies in the detector training pipeline: regarding hidden objects as background.
+The core of the open-world detection problem lies in the detector training pipeline: regarding hidden objects as background.
 This training scheme is common in both two-stage and one-stage detectors.
 However, none of the approaches listed above solves this issue.
 Our approach takes the first step in addressing background suppression via novel data augmentation strategies and shows remarkable improvements over baselines despite its simplicity.